echo-lab/assets/Writing/AcademicWriting.md

 - reading the abstract (2 minute version of your paper)
 - reading the introduction (5 minute version of your paper)
 - reading the conclusion (3 minute version of your paper)

+# Do not make readers guess.

+## If you use pronoun, they have to guess

+- Don't use "this" alone.
+They cannot see your index finger.

+## When you Comparative adjectives

+- If you use comparative adjectives (e.g., more, better, quicker), use "than" and specify what you compare with.

+## Avoid ambiguous expression

+- one sentence should be interprested only in one way (e.g.,

+# Be inclusive.

+## use gender-netural terms if possible

+- layman --> layperson for example.

 # Be scientific.